SUN Bucks in California

 Using SUN Bucks will not affect immigration status.

 Most children will automatically receive SUN Bucks, but there are still many families that will need to apply.
-Check in with your child's school or school district office to submit a school meals application or Alternative Income Form if you haven't done so already.
+Check in with your child's school or school district office to submit a school meals application or Universal Benefits Application before September 2, 2025 if you haven't done so already.

 Scroll down to our FAQ to learn more.
 Have a question we didn’t address?
 Contact the SUN Bucks helpline at (877) 328-9677.